-7. Trace documentation for the budget adoption and approval of any amendments to the minute book, and report whether there are any exceptions.
+7. Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there are any exceptions.

 The Breaux Bridge City Court is not required to have meetings as required by R.S.
 42:11 through 42:28; therefore, there is no minute book.
 The budgets were approved by the City Judge.